nuts-foundation/nuts-specification/rfc/rfc0XX-use-case-list.md

 Clients that wish to retain their presentation MUST re-submit their registration before that period of time has passed, if they want to keep their presentation on the list (once a day, for instance).

-Maintainers SHOULD remove presentations which contains credentials that have been revoked.
+Maintainers SHOULD remove presentations which contain credentials that have been revoked.

 ### 3.5.
 Removing presentations